SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

 the resulting code is not particularly concise or readable.

-However, by pattern matching on tuples in a ``switch`` statement, each of the winning combinations can be visually inspected with ease:
+However, by pattern matching on tuples in a ``switch`` statement, you can visually inspect each of the winning combinations:

 .. testcode:: patternMatchingTuple